DS-RF/Yambo_examples/README.md

    5 |  14 |                   # [COLL] Bands for the collisions
 %
 ```
-Here 5-8 is the occupied orbitals + 6 virtual.
+Here 5-8 is the occupied orbitals + 6 virtual (9-14).

 Add GW QP database: